sodeeqOlapade/Javascript-Objects-and-Prototype-inheritance-/README.md

 2 Admin Doctors

-- Create a Nurse Account
+- Create a New Nurse
-- Create a Doctor Account
+- Create a New Doctor
 - Read a medicalStaff
 - Read all Staff